Bodhinaut/attack_of_the_spheres.github.io/readMe.txt

 HOW TO START THIS PROJECT: Go to sphereatk.getforge.io, or copy documents and open HTML index file in Google Chrome
 Must play on a laptop or desktop computer, it was not made for mobile play
-### Note: 5/19/2018, I'll be moving to my own server soon, getforge.io will no longer be active
+### Note: 5/19/2018, please play the game at https://bodhinaut.github.io/attack_of_the_spheres.github.io/

 CONTROLS
 MOVEMENT: LEFT and RIGHT directional keys